- Life & Money

 Where to invest

-You could invest directly through your retirement plan if you have one at work.
-Typically work-sponsored retirement plans have limited options that usually consist of funds — which are collections of stocks or bonds.
+You could invest directly through your retirement plan if you have one at work and haven’t already taken advantage of it.
+Typically, work-sponsored retirement plans have limited options that usually consist of funds, which are collections of stocks or bonds.
 Some funds are professionally managed.
 Others are designed to mimic a particular index like the S&P 500.
 Target-date funds are also popular.
-Those funds automatically rebalance to a less risky allocation as you approach the end of the target date (which is typically close to the year you want your money — maybe the year you’re planning to retire).
+Those funds automatically rebalance to a less risky allocation as you approach the end of the target date (which is typically close to the year you want your money—maybe the year you’re planning to retire).

 You could also invest directly through a broker.
 That could mean opening an online trading account that you manage yourself or working with a financial planner or professional.